 I have always been a very sporty kind of person.
 When I was 4 years old, I started swimming because my parents are both swimming teachers.
 At the age of 6 I moved onto skating and I kept that going for roughly 10 years.
-Training has always been very important for me.
+Training and keeping healthy has always been very important for me.
 I did actually enjoy the 4 hours training every day, the hard work and of course the satisfaction of taking part in competitions.
-Growing older I had to prioritize, school became more important and now with uni and work, it is practically impossible to dedicate all that time to something that is not studying.
+Growing older I had to prioritise, school became more important and now with uni and work, it is practically impossible to dedicate all that time to something that is not studying.

 So in my first year of uni I made what I call, ‘the worst mistake of my life.’
 I completely stopped exercising, had the worst sleeping pattern ever, as I was out every night until 4 am and consequently, was waking up in the afternoon the day after, and of course having takeaways too many times a week.
 I didn’t just put on lots of weight, which of course I wasn’t happy about, but what really bothered me was how lazy and unhealthy my life had become.
 I did make lots of friends, I did have a lot of fun – I cannot deny that, so I do not regret the whole halls experience at all.
 I do actually miss it at times, but in a way I am glad I got my life back on track.